-This letter template is for you to send to your employer if you are being dismissed or made redundant because you wish to self isolate/stay at home.
+This letter template is for you to send to your employer if you are being dismissed or made redundant because you wish/ed to self isolate and stay at home because of the covid-19 pandemic.
 It summarises some of the legal arguments against dismissal/redundancy in the circumstances.

 However, you do not need the two years’ service to argue that you are being subjected to what’s called ‘automatically unfair dismissal’ which is raised in the letter .

 Your options are to ask your employer:

 - to reinstate you with the same salary or

 - to reinstate you with a reduced salary (if that’s acceptable to you) or

 - for financial compensation for unfair dismissal/unfair redundancy in the form of a settlement agreement